Confession and Forgiveness

 If you have never made your confession before, it is a good idea to do this before one of the great Christian Festivals of Christmas and Easter, and the seasons of Advent and Lent are an ideal time to prepare yourself to do this.

-If you would like to make your confession, or would like to speak about this, please contact one of the clergy.
+If you would like to make your confession, or would like to speak about this, please contact us.

 “all may, none must, some should”